The Film Prize Team

 Frank W. Albers

-holds a BA in Journalism from the Lebanese American University in Beirut and has a Masters degree in Creative and Cultural Entrepreneurship from Goldsmiths University in London.
+holds a Bachelor of Arts in Journalism from the Lebanese American University in Beirut and a Masters of Arts in Creative and Cultural Entrepreneurship from Goldsmiths University in London.
 He has been working with the Metropolis Association, which manages Metropolis Art Cinema, the only art house cinema in Lebanon, since its inception in 2006 as administrator and then as Managing Director.
 He has also worked for the cultural association Beirut DC for the promotion of Arab Cinema as general coordinator for its Arab film festival The Beirut Cinema Days since 2006.
 He has organized over 20 Arab film weeks in the Arab World and Europe.
 Since 2014, El-Khoury is the Programme Manager of Talents Beirut and is a member of the administrative board of the Metropolis Association.
-He also holds the Head of Programming position at the Beirut Cinema Days and is a programmer for Alfilm, the Arab Film Festival in Berlin.
-Rabih has joined the team of the Film Prize of the Robert Bosch Stiftung as curator.
+He is also curator of the Film Prize of the Robert Bosch Stiftung and works as a programmer for the Beirut Cinema Days and Alfilm, the Arab Film Festival of Berlin.
+He has recently joined the team of DFF – Deutsches Filmmuseum & Filminstitut in Frankfurt as Diversity Manager.

 is an independent filmmaker and video producer based in Stuttgart, Germany.
 He studied Audiovisual Media at the Stuttgart Media University, completing with diploma degree.
 Since then he is working for German TV stations and different film production companies.
 With his own production company Traube47 he specialized in projects with a cultural or social attitude, like the award winning documentary about an NGO in Uganda or his films for international museums like the Dutch National Motor Museum.
 Steffen produces all the trailers and web films around the Film Prize program.